Basildon Town Centre: History

 Basildon was one of England's first post WW2 new towns: it was officially named a new town in 1949, under the New Towns Act, with the first house constructed in 1951.
 A large illuminated sign stood next to the railway line stating "This is the site of Basildon Town Centre" from 1956, with the first shops in Basildon Town Centre opening to the public in 1958.
 Initially only the Town Square (south side), Market Square & Pavement and half of East Walk were opened with several business based in portacabins (Barclays Bank for one).
-By 1959 the north side of Town Square was opened along with South Walk, followed by the second phase of East Walk in 1961.
+The north side of Town Square and South Walk opened in 1959, followed by the second phase of East Walk in 1961.
 Block S which closed the west end of Town Square was completed in 1971.

 By 1971 Basildon Town Centre comprised 70 acre and 205 stores of all sizes totalling 1100000 sqft of retail space.
 It was one of the largest pedestrian precincts in Britain, with entertainment and leisure facilities, an open-air market, car parking for 5,000 vehicles and bus and railway stations.
 Its anchor stores were London Co-operative Society, Taylors department store, Littlewoods and Marks & Spencer.

 However, by the mid-1970s, shopping and commercial facilities had not kept pace with an expanding population and increased visitors.
 A decision was therefore taken by Basildon Development Corporation to dedicate more space to better shopping facilities to give Basildon added status as a major town centre for retailers leading to the building of the Eastgate Centre.